 Anaconda is an open-source Python environment that comes out of the box with a lot of cool stuff for data science and machine learning.
 It comes with a range of useful features and tools, including Jupyter Notebooks, preinstalled packages, and a powerful package manager.
 It is the most widely used Python environment among data scientists and machine learning practitioners.

 What is the Anaconda Distribution Platform?

-Anaconda has become the most popular Python environment for machine learning for a variety of reasons.
+For various reasons, Anaconda has become the most popular Python environment for machine learning.
 First of all, Anaconda includes a Python distribution, so there is no need for a separate Python installation.
 In addition, Anaconda has an integrated package manager that provides access to several tools and frameworks used in data science and software engineering, including Spyder, RStudio, Visual Studio Code, and Jupyter Notebooks.
 Below is a brief description of these tools:

-- Jupyter Notebooks: An open-source web application that offers support for creating and sharing code, equations, visualizations and narrative text.
+- Jupyter Notebooks: They are open-source web applications that support creating and sharing code, equations, visualizations, and narrative text.

 - Pycharm: A fully integrated python programming environment for professional purposes

 - Qt Console: A light-weight terminal application for visualization